rmcgranaghan/Flourishing-Commons/library/Library.md

 ## Courses and Tutorials
 - [“Art and Science of Human Flourishing”](https://centerhealthyminds.org/the-art-and-science-of-human-flourishing-course).
 This semester-long academic and skills-based course supports student mental health, well-being and overall flourishing.

 -

 ## Media
 - [Origins Podcast](https://www.originspodcast.show/).
 Conversations with thought-leaders across an eclectic mix of disciplines (science, engineering, art, and design), crafted specifically for the category-defying society that we live in.
 The discourse is always driven toward the questions of what does it mean to flourishing and how do we live well with and for each other.
 - [On Being Podcast](https://onbeing.org/).
 On Being is a conversation that has been building for over two decades with wise and graceful lives — across spiritual inquiry and science, social healing and the arts.
+- [Greater Good magazine](https://ggsc.berkeley.edu/).
+Greater Good magazine turns scientific research into stories, tips, and tools for a happier life and a more compassionate society.